Do Players Perform Better in Fantasy Football in a Contract Year?

 Contract Year Performance by Position

-Position Sum of Previous Year FPPG Sum of Contract Year FPPG Change in FPPG Percentage Change
+Position Sum of Previous Year FPPG Sum of Contract Year FPPG Sum of Increase in FPPG Percentage Increase

 It's interesting that quarterbacks are the only position that showed a drop in production in the aggregate data.
-Adding in the 2021 numbers further dropped the numbers, largely because we saw Ben Roethlisberger and Cam Newton in twilight seasons, and Teddy Bridgewater struggled in his move to Denver.
-With a huge free agent running back class, we saw the data spike from +1.4% to +4.6% after adding in the 2021 numbers, and a similar increase at wide receiver, going from +9.5% to +11.5%.
-Tight end continued to normalize with larger sample size, dropping from +78.5% in 2020 to +34.5% last year, and now +16.9% with the seventh year of data.
+Adding in the 2022 numbers made little difference, although there were some notable improvement seasons (Andy Dalton and Daniel Jones).
+Running backs had a down year and normalized back to 3.8% after spiking to 4.6% after the 2021 season.
+An overall shallow wide receiver class resulted in a modest increase from 11.5% to 11.9%.
+Tight end continued to normalize with a larger sample size, dropping from +78.5% in 2020 to +34.5% in 2021, to +14.9% in the eighth year of data.
 Still, with tight end, when looking a little deeper, very few players qualify for consideration each year.
 More on that later.

 The data continues to show a macro increase for players in a contract year.
 To get an idea of how significant each category is, let’s look at the players and years broken out by position and see if we notice any trends.